wwdok/Quick-Python-Print/README.md

 ![](images/color-text.gif)

 ## pypi package
 I also make a pypi package : [printensor](https://github.com/wwdok/print_tensor) to uppack tensors inside list, tuple, dict, generator, then print their tensor shape.
-After installing and import, you can replace `print(` with `prints(` to intergrate with this extension.
+After installing and import, you can replace `print(` with `prints(` to intergrate it with this extension.

 ## Known issue
 This extension can not handle tensor that cross multiple lines, for example: